joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/06/03/crosswords/todays-wordle-answer-714.html?searchResultPosition=2

 **3 Israeli Soldiers Killed in Rare Attack on Egyptian Border**\
 `The suspect was identified by the Israeli and Egyptian authorities as an Egyptian security officer.
-The deadly sequence of events may be connected to a thwarted drug smuggling attempt, the Israeli military said.`\
+The deadly event may be connected to a thwarted drug smuggling attempt, the Israelis said.`\
 https://nytimes.com/2023/06/03/world/middleeast/israel-egypt-border-shootings.html?searchResultPosition=3

 **‘Doing the Work’ and the Obsession With Superficial Self-Improvement**\